We seem to have a glaring double standard for reduced power output in an amplifier versus reduced power radiated due to antenna system losses.

-So why are we not equally irritated by loss in an amp and loss in an antenna system?
-Why not equal opportunity irritation?
-Perhaps it's because sending the amp back to the manufacturer is obvious and the wattmeter is a well-understood and affordable measuring device.
-In contrast, antenna system loss without SWR symptoms hides and comes to us confusing and muddled, so-called solutions riddled with un-facts and urban myths.
+So why are we not equally irritated by loss in an amplifier and loss in an antenna system?
+Is it because sending the amp back to the manufacturer is obvious and a power meter is an understood and affordable measuring device, while accurate field intensity measurements are tricky, difficult, and usually involve expensive equipment?

-Evaluating every aspect of antenna design and construction, with an eye to cleaning up every last few tenths of a dB, produced some stunning improvements.
-Some "death by a thousand paper cuts" projects yielded over 10 dB of remedied loss, a few well over 10 dB, easily equaling an amplifier in increased TX signal strength.
+Evaluating every aspect of antenna design, construction and environment, and cleaning up every last few tenths of a dB problems, often produced stunning improvements.
+In some "death by a thousand paper cuts" cases installers harvested over 10 dB of remedied loss, a few well over 10 dB, easily equaling an amplifier in increased TX signal strength.

 We hope to help you diagnose low band RF losses and reduce all of them, to any degree possible, in your antenna project.